 Looking for a rewarding career where you can make a real difference in your community?
 If so, look no further.
-Join the OUR HOUSE team and provide the Los Angeles community with grief support services, education, resources, and hope.
-OUR HOUSE is a nonprofit organization committed to the principle of equal employment opportunity for all employees, and provides all staff and volunteers with a work environment free of discrimination and harassment.
+Join the OUR HOUSE team and provide the community with grief support services, education, resources, and hope.
+OUR HOUSE is a nonprofit organization committed to the principle of equal employment opportunity for all employees.
+We provide all staff and volunteers with a work environment free of discrimination and harassment.

 Join us as the new Clinical Director of our Children and Adolescent Program in a key leadership role in our agency.
 After 17 years, OUR HOUSE’s Children’s Team Clinical Director is shifting to a position that will enable her to provide direct service and education as the Children’s Training and Advocacy Director.

 As Clinical Director, you will take our essential children’s grief program to a new chapter and will supervise & manage staff, data, systems, policies and procedures, and oversee the overall children’s program management.
 Our program provides support groups in our centers and schools throughout the region, our grief camp weekends, on-site grief responses, and education for professionals.
 You will have a strong desire to work in bereavement and/or trauma-focused programs with ethnically diverse youth in high need areas; your experience as a field instructor is a plus.

 Qualifications: LCSW, LMFT, licensed PsyD, minimum 5-7 years management experience, strong clinical, supervisory, leadership, organizational, and strong communication skills.
 LEARN MORE.

 Interested applicants can send a cover letter, resume, and salary requirements to Michele Prince, LCSW, MAJCS